 - Interval: Use the plus and minus buttons to enter the number of days after which the Confidence Rating should decrease if not updated by a ThreatConnect user.
 The number may also be entered manually.

-- Recurring: Check this box for the Deprecation Rule to be applied on a recurring basis instead of just once.
+- Recurring: Check this box for the dprecation rule to be applied on a recurring basis instead of just once.

 Configuring Indicator Confidence Deprecation for a Community or Source

-- On the top navigation bar (Figure 1), select POSTS.
-The Posts screen will appear (Figure 6).
+- On the top navigation bar (Figure 1), click Posts.
+The Posts screen will be displayed (Figure 6).

-- From the HOME dropdown menu, or from the Communities or Intelligence Sources menu on the left-hand side of the page, select a Community or Source, and the Community Profile or Source Profile screen will appear.
+- From the HOME dropdown menu, or from the Communities or Intelligence Sources menu on the left-hand side of the page, select a Community or Source, and the Community Profile or Source Profile screen will be displayed.
 This example uses a Source (Figure 7).

-- Click on the Config icon, and the Config screen will appear for the Community or Source with the Attribute Types tab selected (Figure 8).
+- Click on the Config icon, and the Config screen will be displayed for the Community or Source with the Attribute Types tab selected (Figure 8).

-- Click the Deprecation Rules tab, and the Deprecation Rules screen will appear (Figure 9).
+- Click the Deprecation Rules tab, and the Deprecation Rules screen will be displayed (Figure 9).

-- To create a new Deprecation Rule, click the + NEW button, and the Create/Edit Deprecation Rule window will appear (Figure 5).
-Configure the new Deprecation Rule as described previously in this article for Organizations.
+- To create a new deprecation rule, click the + NEW button, and the Create/Edit Deprecation Rule window will be displayed (Figure 5).
+Configure the new deprecation rule as described previously in this article for Organizations.